 For example, if Pogba has a TOTW-worthy performance for United, you would see his price increase for the impending upgrade.
 Investing in these players could prove very profitable if you get them before their match.

-4. Weekend League Investing – The grueling 40-game Weekend League format began in FIFA 17 (changed to 30 game in FIFA 19).
+4. Weekend League Investing – The grueling 40-game Weekend League format began in FIFA 17.
 This feature created consistent market schedule in which player prices were often the highest on Fridays (when people were buying their WL teams) and lowest on Sundays (when people were selling their WL teams).
 To invest, simply buy commonly used and overpowered players on Sunday and sell back on Friday.

 A big part of this game was centered around the fact that it coincided with the World Cup.
 We had 2 new strategies stemming from FIFA 18.